 Balance transfer cards from HSBC

-The HSBC Gold Mastercard® credit card is the primary HSBC balance transfer card offering an intro 0% for 18 months (after, 13.24%, 17.24% or 21.24% Variable APR).
+The HSBC Gold Mastercard® credit card is the primary HSBC balance transfer card offering an intro 0% Introductory APR on balance transfers for the first 18 months from account opening.
+Balance Transfers must be posted within the first 60 days following Account opening. (after, Variable APR of 13.99% - 23.99% will apply after the Introductory Period APR).
 This card comes with an above average balance transfer fee either $10 or 4%, whichever is greater, will apply on each balance transfer and credit card check.
 That’s something to consider before settling on this card since there are other options with low or no balance transfer fees.
-There are no rewards, but that means you can use this card primarily to pay off your debt. *This offer/promotion may have since changed, expired, or no longer be available.
+There are no rewards, but that means you can use this card primarily to pay off your debt.

 The HSBC Platinum Mastercard® credit card has the weakest balance transfer offer of the HSBC cards mentioned with an intro 0% for 18 months (after, 13.99%, 17.99% or 23.99% Variable APR APR).
 The short intro period isn’t ideal if you have a large balance or need a lot of time to pay off debt.
 Plus, the balance transfer fee is higher than usual — 4% With this card you can earn a subpar 1X Rewards Program Point for every dollar in new, net card purchases. *This offer/promotion may have since changed, expired, or no longer be available.